microsoft/rushstack/api/rush-lib.rushconfiguration.commonrushconfigfolder.md

 # RushConfiguration.commonRushConfigFolder property

 The folder where Rush's additional config files are stored.
-This folder is always a subfolder called "config\\rush" inside the common folder.
-(The "common\\config" folder is reserved for configuration files used by other tools.)
+This folder is always a subfolder called `config\rush` inside the common folder.
+(The `common\config` folder is reserved for configuration files used by other tools.)
 To avoid confusion or mistakes, Rush will report an error if this this folder contains any unrecognized files.

-Example: "C:\\MyRepo\\common\\config\\rush"
+Example: `C:\MyRepo\common\config\rush`

 **Signature:**
 ```javascript